 Read this information before completing the Residency Form.
-Residency form and documentation are due by the “W” deadline each term.
+The form and documentation are due prior to the first day of the term.
 No additional documentation will be accepted after this date for current term residency consideration.
 Residency forms and documentation received after this date will be considered for a future term.

 RESIDENCE: That location with which a person is considered to have the most settled and permanent connection; it is also that place where that person intends to remain, and during absences intends to return.
 Residence results from the union of physical presence with objective evidence that the intent is to remain at that place for an indefinite period of time.